AreebAliDev/Test-Flair-Selection/README.md

 You will find more than 500 flairs available to pick here, organized by class and version.

 Once you select a flair, you will be redirected to a mail composition on reddit.
-There is no need to do anything, just hit send!
+All you need to do is change "insert flair text here" to what you would like your flair text to be, and hit send!

 ### Best Kouhais